Breaking points shape our lives.

 In life, as in tennis, not all points matter the same — some define the outcome of the match.

-Take Roger Federer — the greatest tennis player of all times — as an example.
+Take Roger Federer — the greatest tennis player of all time — as an example.
 For every single number of break points won, Federer’s chances of winning a match are much higher than his chances of losing.

 Conversely, saving a break point not only keeps your chances alive but boosts your confidence.
 Great tennis players break their adversaries, right after surviving a break point on their own service.

 How you deal with breaking points has enduring consequences.

 Deal with Breaking Points

 A breaking point is a moment of greatest strain — most of us give away.
 We feel so much pressure.
 There are so many things going on — we can no longer deal with them.